Wire fraud

 • Get the salesperson’s name, business ID, phone number and street address.

-• Verify phone numbers given to you.
+• Verify any phone numbers they give you.

-• Never give out credit card numbers, bank account info or social security numbers.
+• Never give out credit card numbers, bank account info or Social Security numbers.

 Ransomware attacks